• Aarp Logo Red

 The currency in Vietnam is the Vietnamese Dong (VND).
 While credit cards are widely accepted in major cities and tourist areas, carrying some cash is recommended for smaller towns and markets.

-What is the voltage in Vietnam?
+What voltage do they use in Vietnam?

-Vietnam uses a 220-volt supply voltage at 50 Hz.
+Vietnam uses a 220-volt supply at 50 Hz.
 Common plug types found there include Type A (two flat pins) and Type C (two round pins).
 You may need a voltage converter for specific devices if you’re traveling from a country with a different voltage (e.g., the U.S., which uses 120V).
 However, most modern electronics like phone chargers and laptops are dual-voltage and only require a plug adapter.

 Is English widely spoken in Vietnam?